 There is one thing living a dysfunctional life, but whatever our dysfunctional life, we must choose not to leave this world in the same dysfunctional way.
 Instead we must put things right, right a wrong or a lifetime of wrongs, with our loved ones.

-I recently watched a film called The Judge, about a dysfunctional family and although the father and son, played by Robert Duvall and Robert Downey Jr. showed all the dysfunctional family stereotypes, Duvall chose to put things right with his son before he passed, even though their relationship had been acrimonious for years.
+I recently watched a film called ‘The Judge,’ about a dysfunctional family and although the father and son, showed all the dysfunctional family stereotypes, the father chose to put things right with his son before he passed, even though their relationship had been acrimonious for years.